intersystems-community/intersystems-testingmanager/README.md

 ## Known Limitations

-This extension is a preview and has some known limitations:
+This extension has some known quirks and limitations:

 - The extension uses server-side REST support for debugging even when tests are not being debugged.
 Debug support is broken in InterSystems IRIS 2021.1.3, and maybe also in earlier 2021.1.x versions.
 Either upgrade to a later version or request an ad-hoc patch from InterSystems.
-- In client-side mode test-run results don't update the testing icons in the editor gutter or the Local Tests tree in Testing view.
-Workaround is to view them under the Recent History tree.
+- Launching the IRIS debugger requires a document on the target server namespace to be open and active.
+This extension opens one automatically at the beginning of all types of test (Run, Debug and Run With Coverage).
+- The very first coverage-type run after installation may report that the Test Coverage Tool is missing.
+Use the Refresh Tests button on the Test Explorer view, then retry your coverage run.
 - The extension has only been tested with InterSystems IRIS instances that use the English locale.
-Its technique for parsing the output from %UnitTest is likely to fail with other locales.
+Its technique for parsing the output from %UnitTest may fail when used with other locales.
-- The `/autoload` feature of %UnitTest is not supported.
+- The `/autoload` feature of %UnitTest is not currently supported.
 This is only relevant to client-side mode.
 - The loading and deleting of unit test classes which occurs when using client-side mode will raise corresponding events on any source control class that the target namespace may have been configured to use.

 ## Feedback